H.L. Hunley Submarine#18 in Best Things To Do in Charleston, SC

-Originally built in 1864 for the Confederate army, the H.L.
-Hunley became the world's first successful submarine.
-Toward the end of the 19th century, it was suddenly lost at sea until 1995 when it was discovered off the coast of Sullivan's Island.
-In 2000, the Hunley and the remains of its crew were brought to the surface for a detailed restoration at the Old Charleston Naval Base.
+Originally built in 1863 for the Confederate Army, the H.L.
+Hunley became the world's first successful combat submarine.
+In 1864, it was suddenly lost at sea until 1995 when it was discovered off the coast of Sullivan's Island.
+In 2000, the Hunley and the remains of its crew were brought to the surface for a detailed restoration at the old Charleston Naval Base.

 Today, you can visit the base and tour the submarine; an experience that many recent visitors said is well worth your time, especially if you're interested in nautical history.
 The tour is a combination of guided and self-guided, with interactive exhibits and activities, which recent visitors found fascinating.
 Many also praised the expert guides.
 After a 20-minute overview, visitors can explore on their own.

 The H.L.
 Hunley Confederate Submarine and the old Charleston Naval Base are located about 7 miles north of downtown Charleston.
 Half-hour tours are provided on weekends (Saturdays from 10 a.m. to 5 p.m. and Sundays from noon to 5 p.m.), but they must be scheduled ahead of your visit.
 Admission costs $16 for adults and $8 for kids 6 to 17.
 Tickets can be ordered online or purchased at the door on a first-come, first-served basis.
 The most efficient way to reach the old Charleston Naval Base is to drive.
 Once you arrive, you'll find plenty of parking.
 For more information, check out the submarine's website.

 More Best Things To Do in Charleston, SC